-For example, individuals who have a low grade fever particularly in the evenings that is associated with a loss of weight may be suffering from tuberculosis.
+For example, individuals who have a mild ‘low grade’ fever particularly in the evenings that is associated with a loss of weight may be suffering from tuberculosis.

-The recent years have seen an increase in the number of viral fevers particularly Dengue fever.
+The recent years have seen an increase in the number of viral fevers, particularly Dengue fever.
 Often, the fever that accompanies this condition lasts anywhere between 5 to 7 days.

-#2 Unexplained weight Loss
+#2 Unexplained Weight Loss

 Some individuals looking to lose weight may start a very strict diet and exercise plan in order to do so.
 Such plans often result in a particular amount of weight loss that is perceived by both the individuals and their treating physicians as healthy.

 While some might think that this is a blessing in disguise, in reality it may actually indicate something rather sinister.
 For example, young women may notice significant weight loss associated with fatigue if they have an overactive thyroid gland (hyperthyroidism).

 Other conditions that can cause weight loss include diabetes mellitus, tuberculosis and cancer.

-If you have noticed a significant amount of weight loss (approximately 10% of your body weight in six months) then make sure you see your physician as soon as possible.
+If you have noticed a significant amount of weight loss (approximately 5 – 10% of your body weight in six months) then make sure you see your physician as soon as possible.

 His family stated that he had started to speak a rather erratically and was not responding to them when he was asked questions.
 In addition, he had begun to urinate wherever he felt like it including the couch and the bed.

 A CT scan of his head demonstrated the presence of a bleed in the front aspect of the brain.
 Following treatment of this, he recovered back to normal.

 Family members are close friends are often the best judges of change in character and must accompany the patient when they visit a doctor.

 Low levels of sodium in the blood stream, the presence of an infection and dehydration are common causes that are seen in elderly individuals.
 Younger individuals who develop a change in personality may have an infection of the brain such as viral encephalitis.

 If a close family friend or a loved one has changed the way they behave suddenly, please make sure that they seek medical attention as soon as possible.

-#4 Flashes of light
+#4 Flashes Of Light

-Similarly, visualisation of flashes of light or bright spots can sometimes indicate an underlying problem with the retina (the back of the eye that processes images) and is one of the important symptoms you should not ignore.
+Visualisation of flashes of light or bright spots can sometimes indicate an underlying problem with the retina (the back of the eye that processes images) and is one of the important symptoms you should not ignore.

-If you notice these bright spots are flashes of light that are not normal for you, then make sure you seek medical attention immediately as any delay may cause visual loss (which could be permanent).
+If you notice these bright spots or flashes of light that are not normal for you, then make sure you seek medical attention immediately as any delay may cause visual loss (which could be permanent).

-#5 Abdominal bloating
+#5 Abdominal Bloating

-A large number of patients that come to clinic often complain of a bloated abdomen and fullness after eating small amounts of food.
-In the world of clinical medicine, this phenomenon is known as ‘early satiety’ which means ‘early satisfaction’.
+A large number of patients that come to my clinic complain of a bloated abdomen and fullness after eating small amounts of food.
+Abdominal bloating is one of the most important symptoms you should not ignore.